pompy/laravel_docker_setup/README.md

 # Docker yml setup for php, mysql and nginx and instructions for laravel setup
 git clone https://github.com/pompy/laravel_docker_setup
-Create app/public folder and place php files
+Create app/public folder and place your php files or laravel project
-Use docker-compose build and docker-compose up to get it going
 Its mapped with port 81 to access.
-You can change that from configurations
-http://localhost:81/yourphpfile.php is a test url
-Dont forget to create app/public  folder.
-In case you want to setup laravel do keep public folder blank
+Test url: http://localhost:81/yourphpfile.php

 ### STEPS TO START LARAVEL